dlk3/Raspberry-Pi5-PWM-Fan-Control/README.md

 ## Fan connector MOD

-You can eventually use the origina fan connector, after some modifications are made on it.
+You can eventually use the original fan connector, after some modifications are made on it.
 Check the Pictures below.

 ![Alt text](Fan%20Connection%201.jpg?raw=true "Title")